 Most programming boot camps also allow web programs for you to continue your study from wherever you are.
 All you’ll need is a PC and a good Internet connection to get started.

-2. How long does it take to be a systems analyst?
+2. How long does it take to be a SA?

 Depending on your educational path, being a systems analyst takes around four years.
 As an entry-level qualification required, most varieties of systems analyst jobs demand a bachelor’s degree.